Better Recycling

 We're also expanding our recycling options to include glass and cartons (such as Tetra Pak), which can now be placed in your recycling bin.

-To support better waste separation, household will receive an extra wheelie bin or container.
-This will be used to sort paper and card separately from plastics, metals, cartons (including Tetra Pak), and glass bottles or jars.
+To support better waste separation, households have received an extra wheelie bin or container.
+This is to sort paper and card separately from plastics, metals, cartons (including Tetra Pak), and glass bottles or jars.

 This new bin will complement the weekly food waste collection, making recycling easier and more efficient for everyone.